HDR Celebrates Opening of New Photon Science Laboratory Project

 The project is designed to achieve LEED platinum certification for commercial interiors.

-For more than a century, HDR has partnered with clients to shape communities and push the boundaries of what’s possible.
-Our expertise spans nearly 10,000 employees, in more than 200 locations around the world — and counting.
+For over a century, HDR has partnered with clients to shape communities and push the boundaries of what’s possible.
+Our expertise spans more than 10,000 employees in more than 200 locations around the world — and counting.
 Our engineering, architecture, environmental and construction services bring an impressive breadth of knowledge to every project.
 Our optimistic approach to finding innovative solutions defined our past and drives our future.
+For more information, please visit https://www.hdrinc.com/ca.